Aberdeen

 Empty Gallery

-Empty Gallery* is a stone’s throw away across the highway and the overpass.
+Empty Gallery is a stone’s throw away across the highway and the overpass.
 Founded by Stephen Cheng in 2015, the gallery boasts a rich programme of pioneering multi-media commissions, performances and music, with a commitment to ephemeral, time-based and non-object-oriented practices.
-Check out their latest boundary-breaking programmes, which are sure to heighten your senses.
-We’re always bowled over by their presentations!
+Check out their latest boundary-breaking programmes.
+We’re always bowled over by their presentations, which are sure to heighten your senses.

 Gallery EXIT